Woset123/EJB_Project/README.md

 ***Note : An employee can only be assigned to one Department***

-***Note2 : In this project, a fake Department whose id equals '0' has been created to store Employees who do not have been assigned yet to a Department.
+***Note2 : In this project, a fake Department whose id equals to '0' has been created to store Employees who do not have been assigned yet to a Department.
 In addition, for this specific Department, its attribut 'nbemployee' will not be updated.***

 This EJB has some constraints that can be configured in `Server\META-INF\ejb-jar.xml`.
 These constraints are about the minimum and maximal age and the maximum number of employees possible inside a Department.